FloFeu/FloFeu/README.md

 You can find here most of the projects I worked on while learning web dev.

 🌱 I’m currently working on a project aiming to create a database to keep tracks on the video games I played, allowing me to learn Vue deeper.
-Link : https://neil0ku.herokuapp.com (not very functionnal atm, still a WIP 🌱 )
+Link : https://neil0ku.herokuapp.com (not very functionnal atm, still a WIP 🌱)

+I intend to learn React after I'm done with my project.

 😄 Pronouns: He/Him